Ales Bialiatski: Release in 2014 and arrest in 2021

 Bialiatski was released on 21 June 2014.
 The United Nations Special Rapporteur on the situation of human rights in Belarus, Miklós Haraszti welcomed his liberation.

 During the 2020 Belarusian protests, he became a member of the Coordination Council of Sviatlana Tsikhanouskaya.

 On 14 July 2021, the Belarusian police searched Viasna's employees' homes around the country and raided the central office.
 Bialiatski and his colleagues Vladimir Stephanovich and Vladimir Labkovich were arrested.
 On 6 October 2021, Bialiatski was charged with tax evasion with a maximum penalty of 7 years in prison.
 As of 7 October 2022, he was still in prison.

 2023 trial and sentencing

-His trial along side Valentin Stefanovich and Vladimir Labkovich started in January 2023.
-Amnesty International call a "The trial against Ales Bialiatski and his fellow human rights defenders is a blatant act of injustice wherein the state is clearly seeking to enact revenge for their activism.
-In this shameful pretense of a trial, the defendants cannot even hope for a semblance of justice.".
+His trial alongside Valentin Stefanovich and Vladimir Labkovich started in January 2023.
+Amnesty International mentioned that "[t]he trial against Ales Bialiatski and his fellow human rights defenders is a blatant act of injustice wherein the state is clearly seeking to enact revenge for their activism.
+In this shameful pretense of a trial, the defendants cannot even hope for a semblance of justice."

-On 3 March 2023, the Belarius judicial system convicted Bialiatski of smuggling and financing political protests, as "actions grossly violating public order", and sentenced him to prison for 10 years.
+On 3 March 2023, the Belarus judicial system convicted Bialiatski of smuggling and financing political protests, as "actions grossly violating public order", and sentenced him to prison for 10 years.